NateCashmore/md-to-slack-plugin/README.md

-# Md To Slack Plugin
+# MD To Slack Plugin
 This is a plugin for Obsidian (https://obsidian.md) that will allow you to convert an open note to a Slack message.

 ## How to use